mesosphere/dcos-docs-site/pages/1.11/hybrid-cloud/features/index.md

 navigationTitle:  Features
 title: Features
 menuWeight: 0
-excerpt: Learn about hybrid cloud features
+excerpt: Exploring the hybrid cloud features
 ---

 The hybrid cloud has the following features in Mesosphere DC/OS: